 Image name Target Provided by layer core-image-minimal A small image that only allows a device to boot. poky core-image-base A console-only image that fully supports the target device hardware. poky core-image-sato An image with Sato, a mobile environment and visual style for mobile devices.
-The image supports X11 with a Sato theme, Pimlico applications.
-It contains a terminal, an editor and a file manager. poky fsl-image-machine-test An FSL Community i.MX core image with console environment - no GUI interface poky fsl-image-gui Builds a Freescale image with a GUI without any QT content.
-This image recipe works on all backends for X11, DirectFB, Frame Buffer and Wayland meta-fsl-bsp-release/imx/meta-fsl- demos fsl-image-qt5 Builds a QT5 image for X11, Frame Buffer and Wayland backends meta-fsl-bsp-release/imx/meta-fsl- demos
+The image supports X11 with a Sato theme and uses Pimlico applications.
+It contains a terminal, an editor and a file manager. poky fsl-image-machine-test An FSL Community i.MX core image with console environment - no GUI interface meta-fsl-demos fsl-image-gui Builds a Freescale image with a GUI without any Qt content. meta-fsl-bsp-release/imx/meta-sdk